marcomafcorp/threatcrowd_api_node/README.md

 # threatcrowd_api_node
-This is an npm package to make a request to the threatcrowd api
+You can use this as a stand along js file or you can you can download it as an npm package to make a request to the threatcrowd api